This article gives the 12 best strategies to help you build your dream home.

 The reasons behind someone’s desire to build a bespoke home are many and various.
 They may include a wish to create a special environment in which to raise a family, a longing to live in a house like no other, or a speculative reason, such as selling the house on and achieving maximum profit.

 Before embarking on what can be a costly, stressful and time-consuming venture, it is important to clarify aims and be aware of the myriad steps involved in achieving them.
-Here are some points to consider from the outset:
+Building a dream home is a realisable ambition – with a well-researched plan.
+Here are the 12 key points to consider from the outset:

-- Locate a building plot, preferably which benefits from full or outline planning permission.
-It may be beneficial to explore planning regulations such as Permitted Development Rights which allow extension of smaller properties and building on infill plots.
+2 Locate a building plot, preferably which benefits from full or outline planning permission.
+It may be beneficial to explore planning regulations such as Permitted Development Rights which allow for the extension of smaller properties and building on infill plots.
 A site review could be carried out including a soil investigation study by an engineer.